NET WORTH: $11 billion

 SOURCE of WEALTH: Appaloosa Management

-JEWISH CAUSES: Tepper has supported places like Temple Beth Shalom and Jewish Federation of Greater Metrowest NJ.
+JEWISH CAUSES: Tepper has supported Jewish organizations including the Jewish Federation of Greater Metrowest New Jersey.

 The David Tepper Charitable Foundation